 A 2019 study by Nova Southeastern University now shows that there is a correlation between sleep and your gut health.

-The study, led by Jaime Tartar, Ph.D. showed a positive correlation between good sleep patterns and diversity of your gut microbiome.
-The microbiome located in your GI tract houses microorganisms such as fungi and bacteria, both good and bad.
-The key to a healthy gut is the diversity and balance of these microorganisms, and the NSU study found a negative correlation between participants who had bad sleep and diversity in their microbiome.
+The study, led by Jaime Tartar, Ph.D. showed a positive correlation between sleep patterns and diversity of your gut microbiome.
+The microbiome, located in your GI tract, houses microorganisms such as fungi and bacteria, both good and bad.
+The key to a healthy gut is the diversity and balance of these microorganisms.
+The NSU study found a negative correlation between participants who had bad sleep and diversity in their microbiome.

 “We know that sleep is pretty much the ‘Swiss Army Knife’ of health,” Tartar said.
 “Getting a good night’s sleep can lead to improved health, and a lack of sleep can have detrimental effects.
 We’ve all seen the reports that show not getting proper sleep can lead to short term (stress, psychosocial issues) and long-term (cardiovascular disease, cancer) health problems.
 We know that the deepest stage of sleep is when the brain ‘takes out the trash’ since the brain and gut communicate with each other.
 Quality sleep impacts so many other facets of human health.”